market compass

 • Develop a content calendar

-• Create marketing materials and assets
+• Create marketing materials and creative assets

-• Set up tracking and analytics tools
+• Set up analytics and tracking systems

-• Launch campaigns across chosen channels
+• Launch campaigns across your chosen channels

 9. Measuring and Analyzing Results

-• Website traffic and engagement metrics
+• Website traffic and engagement

 • Conversion rates